 Villa San-Juliette – We call this an Edifice Winery, lots of statues, patios, grassy areas owned by television producers.
 We enjoyed their Chorum Red, a blend of seven wines.

 South East Quadrant

 Wild Horse – In horse country, of course!
 Go here if you like Pinot Noir.
-Rumor has it is now owned by Gallow Wines and unfortunately closed at this time.
+It is now owned by Gallow Wines and unfortunately closed at this time.